joseph-eccles/made-storybook/packages/made-design-tokens/CONTRIBUTING.md

 Whether you’re proposing an update, a new feature or simply making something better, we welcome contribution.

-Simply contact the Made. team and provide the following information:
+Simply open an issue and provide the following information:

 - A brief description of the update you want to propose.
 - Clarify whether it’s a variation of an existing token, format or a new theme